Pennon Group (PNN) ORD GBP0.6105

 It's important to remember that a utility company's revenue and earnings power are linked to both inflation and its asset base, measured by Regulatory Capital Value (RCV).
 That provides Pennon with incentives to invest in its assets (which helps to deliver a good service to customers), as well as operate efficiently (which helps increase company earnings).

 That said, Pennon invested much more money in improving and expanding its infrastructure last year.
 While this has put some strain on cash flows in the near term, we’re impressed with the big-picture focus and expect it to be a net benefit in the long run.
-The acquisition of SES Water is also helping to boost RCV growth, which should provide a further lift to revenue in the years to come.
+The acquisition of SES Water also helped boost RCV growth, which should provide a further lift to revenue in the years to come.

 Despite the challenges, we think Pennon looks well-placed to benefit if it can execute its long-term strategy.
 Regulatory pressure and some high-profile slip-ups mean it currently trades at a discount to its peer group, which we see as an opportunity.
 But it can take time for investor attitudes to change, and nothing is guaranteed.